-Typical issues new ad networks face and how we efficiently solve them
+Typical issues new ad network face and how we efficiently solve them

 Digital advertising, ad tech overall, is one of those rare niches that in the pandemic didn’t slow down much.
 The worldwide spending on digital ads is forecast to continue growing and reach $646 billion by 2024.